NASA-PDS/naif-pds4-bundler/docs/source/02_installation_and_setup.rst

 In addition there are two special patterns:

-   * {n}: is placed after another pattern and incdicates "n" repetitions of that pattern; "n" spans from 1 to a big number (limited by the SPICE file name length.) e.g., [0-6]{4} are four consecutive digits (used to specify a year for example: 2021.)
+   * {n}: is placed after another pattern and indicates "n" repetitions of that pattern; "n" spans from 1 to a big number (limited by the SPICE file name length.) e.g., [0-6]{4} are four consecutive digits (used to specify a year for example: 2021.)